nikitavoloboev/data/focusing/rules.md

 - Simplify as much as possible.
 Never repeat myself.
 - Remember the lessons I learned.
 Don't repeat the mistakes I made.
 - Build [ideas](https://trello.com/b/alB1ryRP).
 - Share everything I know and made.
-Refine my workflow around this idea.
 - Be mindful of my actions and thoughts.
 - Don't compare myself to other people.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals too much.